KhronosGroup/KTX-Software/README.md

 and [CTS README](https://github.com/KhronosGroup/KTX-Software-CTS/blob/main/README.md).

 ### <a id="kwexpansion"></a>$Date$ keyword expansion

+A few files have `$Date$` keywords.
+If you care about having the proper dates shown or will be generating the documentation or preparing distribution archives, you **must** follow the instructions below.

 $Date$ keywords are expanded via smudge & clean filters.
 To install the filters, issue the following commands in the root of your clone.